-If towing endwise with the optional Road Friendly TransportTM system, refer to Converting from Field to Transport Mode (with Road Friendly TransportTM), page 77.
+If towing endwise with the optional Road Friendly TransportTM system, refer to Converting from Field to Transport Mode (With Road Friendly TransportTM), page 66.

 - 1. Before transporting the disc mower with a tractor, ensure the machine is prepared for transport.
-Refer to 3.14.1 Preparing Disc Mower for Transport, page 73. - 2.
-Ensure hitch safety chain is properly attached to towing tractor.
+Refer to 3.14.1 Preparing Disc Mower for Transport, page 62. - 2.
+Ensure hitch safety chain is properly connected to the tractor.
 Provide only enough slack in chain to permit turning. - 3.
 Move jack (A) to storage position on side of hitch, and secure with pin (B).